 The diagonal rib stitch pattern is a little different from the traditional ribbing stitches and creates a lovely textured pattern.
-I think it's just so pretty.
+It's pretty isn't it?

-I am thinking that the texture of this stitch pattern would make a really pretty skirt or pullover.
+The texture of this stitch pattern would make a really pretty skirt or pullover.
 But you can use it for anything you like.
-A blanket would be so pretty too.
+Pillow covers and blankets, scarves and hats would all be very pretty too.
 It is a very versatile stitch pattern.

 If you are looking for a border stitch pattern that will lay flat and spread out, this would be a great choice although it is not very stretchy.